Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 * [kotlinx-coroutines-swing](kotlinx-coroutines-swing) -- `Swing` context for Swing UI applications.

-This guide covers all UI libraries simultaneously, because each of these modules consists of just one object definition that is couple of pages long.
+This guide covers all UI libraries simultaneously, because each of these modules consists of just one object definition that is a couple of pages long.
 You can use any of them as an example to write the corresponding context object for your favourite UI library, even if it is not included out of the box here.

 ## Table of contents